alex47exe/PsPcSdkEmulator/README.md

 # PsPcSdk Emulator
 This utility allows you to bypass the PlayStation Network account login requirement for various Sony-published games on PC.

+Now that Sony has made Playstation Network accounts optional on PC, you can use this utility to obtain the benefits of a PSN account without creating one.

 __NOTE__: This does not work for the online components of those games.
 Do not use it for that purpose.

 ## Tested Games